Ranidu-Premathilaka/Ludo/Docs/Ludo Advanced.md

 * Array to implement the board
 * Method to return how many players exists
 * Method to return which color exists there
-* Returns where troops are for a specific color
+* Returns where pieces are for a specific color
 * Ammount of rounds elapsed (1 round is all players rolls one time)

 Player

 * Structure to store?
   * Position (should be accessible by bots and players)
-  * Troops in board
+  * Pieces in board
   * Moves to go for the block before homestrech?
-  * Troops at home(end)
+  * Pieces at home(end)
-    * We can use the difference to calculate the troops in start cause having a troops at base would make us do a calculation of when a troop comes to the home if all troops are in home now?
+    * We can use the difference to calculate the pieces in start cause having a pieces at base would make us do a calculation of when a piece comes to the home if all pieces are in home now?

   Current roll number (1,2 or 3rd)

-* Troops?
+* Pieces?
   	Rotation?
   	Captured?